theodi/open-data-certificate/README.md

 Certificates can be created and updated using the JSON API.

-Each user can access an API token from their account page.
-This token is required to authenticate with the API.
-To authenticate an API request, the `username` (email address) and `token` headers must be set.

 The API methods are:

 - GET `/datasets/schema` - This method provides the list of questions, their types and possible choices.
 You must specify your jurisdiction with the `jursidiction` GET parameter
 - POST `/datasets` - This method allows you to create a new dataset, it will be automatically published if valid
 - POST `/datasets/:id/certificates` - This method allows you to update a dataset, it will be automatically published if valid

+#### Authentication

+Each user can access their API token from their account page.
+This token is required to authenticate with the API.

+To authenticate an API request, custom headers `Username` (email address) and `Token` must be set.
+Below is an example request:

+    POST /datasets HTTP/1.1
+    Host: certificates.theodi.org
+    Content-Type: application/json
+    Username: john@example.com
+    Token: ad54965ec45d78ab6f

+    {
+      "jurisdiction": "GB",
+      "dataset": {
+        "dataTitle": "My dataset"
+      }
+    }

 #### Questionnaire schema